Introduction

 Unexpected site conditions are a frequent and often disruptive challenge in construction projects.
 Whether it’s hidden utility lines, contaminated soil, underground water, or unstable ground, these unforeseen conditions can significantly impact timeframes, costs, and construction methods.

-What Are “Unexpected Site Conditions”?
+What counts as “Unexpected Site Conditions”?

 Also known as “latent site conditions” or “differing site conditions,” these refer to physical conditions at the project site that: